Check out my rankings within each division by clicking on the links below.

 8. Lorenz Larkin (18-5)

 Larkin ran off a 4-1 record at welterweight, after a disappointing stretch in the middleweight division in 2014.
 His last two wins came against Neil Magny and Jorge Masvidal.
-If cards fell right, he could definitely fight for a title.
+He's since jumped ship to Bellator MMA and will fight immediately for the title.

 9. Jorge Masvidal (32-11)